Mallika2002/Mallika2002/README.md

 - 👋 Hi, I’m Mallika
-- 👀 I’m interested in Full Stack Web Development and code in Java..
+- 👀 I’m interested in Full Stack Development and code in Java..

 <!---